 “Thanks?
 What’s this about, Potter?”
 I highly doubted he had come up to me to tell me I was in good shape.
 He barely ever spoke to me at all, probably afraid someone would find out he used to be friends with a nobody.

-“And… well, I remember you like flying and I’m told you are now very good at it” he looked at me intently.
-“And I’ve got two open spots on my team”
+“Ehm… well, I remember you like flying and I’m told you are now very good at it,” he looked at me intently.
+“And I’ve got two open spots on my team.
+And I thought maybe you're interested.”

 “Are you asking me to try out for the Quidditch team?”
 I was dumbfounded.
 “Wait, who told you what?”